Kubernetes core concepts for Azure Kubernetes Service (AKS)

 Like StatefulSets, a DaemonSet is defined as part of a YAML definition using

 If using the Virtual Nodes add-on, DaemonSets will not create pods on the virtual node.

-Kubernetes resources, such as pods and Deployments, are logically grouped into a namespace.
-These groupings provide a way to logically divide an AKS cluster and restrict access to create, view, or manage resources.
-You can create namespaces to separate business groups, for example.
+Kubernetes resources, such as pods and deployments, are logically grouped into a namespace to divide an AKS cluster and restrict create, view, or manage access to resources.
+For example, you can create namespaces to separate business groups.
 Users can only interact with resources within their assigned namespaces.

 When you create an AKS cluster, the following namespaces are available:

 |default||Where pods and deployments are created by default when none is provided.
 In smaller environments, you can deploy applications directly into the default namespace without creating additional logical separations.
 When you interact with the Kubernetes API, such as with

 |kube-system||Where core resources exist, such as network features like DNS and proxy, or the Kubernetes dashboard.
 You typically don't deploy your own applications into this namespace.|

 |kube-public||Typically not used, but can be used for resources to be visible across the whole cluster, and can be viewed by any user.|

 For more information, see Kubernetes namespaces.